salmansohailuk-sudo/GitTestRepo/README.md

 you merge your branch updates to MAIN BRANCH.

 REMEMBER - Never ever directly work on MAIN BRANCH.
-Otherwise you get fired or I will beat you up.
+Otherwise you get fired or I will fire you.